 - Important Rules and Policies: What You Need to Know

-Registration opens on August 11th at 8 am.
-The University catalog and schedule of classes for Fall 2015 is currently available.
+Registration will open in August.
+The University catalog and schedule of classes for Fall 2016 is currently available.
 Be sure to review the schedule and the information below before registration opens.

 Q. What courses should I take in my first term?